-The PhD School will feature two invited speaker sessions, combined with two poster rounds for doctoral researchers.
+The PhD School will feature three invited speaker sessions, combined with a poster round for doctoral researchers.
 Full talk titles, affiliations, and detailed speaker information will be announced closer to the symposium.

 Prof. Dr. Michiel Bliemer